 Objectives and Curriculum

-An Ed.S. degree in Instructional Leadership is available for candidates who hold a Master of Science degree and Class A certification in instructional leadership.
+An Ed.S. degree in Instructional Leadership is available for candidates who hold a Master of Science degree from a regionally accredited college or university and Class A certification in instructional leadership.

 This Instructional Leadership program provides opportunities for candidates to demonstrate knowledge and abilities outlined in the Alabama Standards for Instructional Leaders while being involved in innovative site-based learning activities.